OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 KiteMBDyn Preprocessor User Guide
 =================================

-This document is a user guide for the KiteMBDyn Preprocessor as it relates to KiteFAST and MBDyn.
+This document is a user's guide for the KiteMBDyn Preprocessor as it relates to KiteFAST and MBDyn.
 The purpose of this tool is to abstract the complexity of the MBDyn input file into more user friendly format.